CIEMAT-Neutrino/SCINT/README.md

 We want:

     -Classless structure, dictionaries hold all the run/channels information + the wvfs.

-    -To avoid as much overcalculation as posible, in particular: produce pedestal/charge/time values once and store them sepparatly from the raw data to prevent memmory issues when dealing with multiple runs.
+    -To avoid as much overcalculation as posible, in particular:
+        -Calculate pedestal/charge/time values all at once and store them sepparatly from the raw data -Prevent excessive memmory usage when dealing with multiple runs.

 We don't want: